heustis/tsp-solver-go/README.md

 Eventually category 2 points need to be selected, but the earlier selections should improve the accuracy of these selections and reduce the impact of incorrect selections on the length of the circuit.

+#### Steps
+1. Generates the convex hull (as described above).
+2. Calculates, and stores, the closest two edges to each point, based on the distance increase from inserting the point along that edge.
+3. For each point, determines the disparity between the two closest edges:
+    * If `useRelativeDisparity` is true, this calculates the disparity by dividing the larger distance increase by the smaller.
+    * If `useRelativeDisparity` is false, this calculates the disparity by subtracting the smaller distance increase from the larger.
+4. Selects the next point to attach to the circuit, by finding the point with the largest disparity between its two closest edges.
+    * If two points have the same disparity, the point that is closer to its closest edge is chosen.
+5. Attaches the selected point to its closest edge.
+6. Updates the remaining unattached points, by comparing their previous closest two edges to the newly created edges (after the split), and updating their disparity if they are updated.
+7. Repeats 3-5 until all points are attached to the circuit.

+#### Complexity:
+* This algorithm is O(n^2) because it needs to attach each interior point to the circuit, and each time it attaches an interior point it needs to check if the newly created edges are closer to each remaining interior point than their current closest edges, so that it can update their disparity and select the correct point + edge in subsequent iterations.

 ### Convex Concave - Disparity With Cloning

+#### About
+This behaves similarly to AlgorithmDisparityGreedy in that it first builds a convex hull and then it prioritizes points based on the disparity in distance increases from those points to the edges.
+However, unlike the greedy algorithm, this will clone the circuit if a point is close to multiple edges, and attach it to each of those edges.

+To determine whether a gap is significant, this computes the following statistics for each point (in each clone):
+* the average gap in distance increases
+* and standard deviation of the gaps

+When selecting which point to attach next, this first finds the earliest significant gap.
+If multiple points have significant gaps at the same position, the most significant gap of those is chosen.
+For example:
+* Point A has distance increases of 2, 3, 10, 12, ... (gaps 1, 7, 2, ...)
+* Point B has distance increases of 1, 7, 8, 10, ... (gaps 6, 1, 2, ...)
+* Point C has distance increases of 1, 2, 6, 7, ... (gaps 1, 4, 1, ...)
+* Point B will be chosen first since its significant gap is at the 0th index
+* Point A will be chosen second since it and C have significant gaps at the 1st index, but A's is more significant.
+* Since point A's gap is after two edges, the current circuit will be cloned into two circuits (incliding the current circuit), each with point A attaching a different one of those edges.
+* If point A were after three edges, three circuits would be created/updated (including the initial circuit).

+Note: unlike AlgorithmClosestClone once a point is attached to a circuit, that point is not allowed to move.

+#### Steps
+1. Generates the convex hull (as described above).
+2. Calculates, and stores, the distance increase to each edge for each point.
+3. Sorts each point's distances increases from smallest to largest.
+4. Calculates the following statistics for each point's distance increases:
+    1. The gap between each distance increase (i.e. `gap[i] = distance[i+1] - distance[i]`).
+    2. The average gap size.
+    3. The standard deviation of the gaps.
+5. Initializes the set of clones with the initial circuit data.
+6. For each clone in the set (each iteration of this algorithm updates all the clones):
+    1. Selects the point with earliest significant gap.
+        * Earliest means smallest index in the gap array.
+        * Significance defaults to 1 standard deviation, but is configurable
+        * If multiple points have a significant gap at the same index, from those, the point with the closest edge is selected.
+        * If no points have significant gaps, the point with the closest edge is selected.
+    2. A clone of the current clone is created for each edge in the range `[1:n)` where `n` is the index of the significant gap.
+    3. Each clone has the selected point attached to the corresponding edge (see the next step for what that entails).
+    4. The current clone has the selected point attached to its closest edge:
+        1. The point is inserted into the circuit by splitting the edge into two edges.
+        2. The length of the circuit is updated.
+        3. The stats of each point are updated by removing the split edge and adding the two new edges.
+           This resorts the distance increases and recomputes the gaps, average gap, and standard deviations.
+7. Sort the clones based on circuit length per attached vertex.
+8. If there are more clones that the configured maximum clones (default: 1000), trim the set of clones to only retain the configured amount.
+9. Repeat steps 6-8 until the shortest clone is completed.

+#### Complexity
+* This algorithm is O(N!).

 ### Simulated Annealing